kaumnen/HiringApp/README.md

 # Description
 This app lets you add, delete, edit and view developers, as well as hire them as a team, or solo!

+NOTE: Might cause a slight delay in loading, because of Heroku sleep function.
+Request made after that one will perform normally.

 # Features
 - hosted 24/7 on heroku and mongodb atlas
 - responsive